 The Doi Phu Nang National Park also has beautiful natural sightseeing spots including Hoitonpung Waterfall, Thansawan Waterfall, which are abundant sources of rivers and gullies.

-Short Description: Doi Phu Nang National Park is a national park in Dok Khamtai, Pong and Chiang Muan Districts, Phayao Province, Thailand.
+Location: Dok Khamtai, Pong and Chiang Muan Districts, Phayao Province, Thailand